Protect the world’s peace. Donate to support Ukraine

 When you stop seeing singlehood as a waiting period and start using it as a time for deep self-exploration, you realize that happiness isn't found in a partner; it's something you build within yourself.

-Final thoughts: living fully, single or not
+Start living fully, single or not with Headway book summaries

 Being single isn't a waiting period; it's a chapter of your life that deserves to be lived to the fullest.